Caledonia and Wind Point residential developments progressing

 On the eastern side of Racine County, particularly in Wind Point and Caledonia, several residential developments are in the works.

-In Wind Point, the long debated new Deepwood Estates homes are coming to Wind Point and are to be located on the 4403 N. Main St. property.
-In addition, the former Wind Point School property is under construction at 290 Jonsue Lane and is to eventually house the Villas of Wind Point.
+In Wind Point, the long-debated new Deepwood Estates homes are coming to Wind Point and are to be located on the property at 4403 N. Main St. In addition, the former Wind Point School property is under construction at 290 Jonsue Lane and is to eventually house the Villas of Wind Point.

 In Caledonia, the new Water’s Edge Condominium Development are coming to 5915, 5919 and 5945 Water’s Edge Drive, formerly Erie Street.
 The new Briarwood Condominium development will additionally be located next to LifeSport Tennis Club at 5100 Briarwood Lane.
-Auburn Hills features 113 home sites and the subdivision is located near the intersection of Northwestern Avenue and Johnson Park Drive/Emmertsen Road.
+The Auburn Hills subdivision will feature 113 home sites located near the intersection of Northwestern Avenue and Johnson Park Drive/Emmertsen Road.

 People are also reading…